Regulatory economics: Regulatory metrics

 The World Bank's Doing Business database collects data from 178 countries on the costs of regulation in certain areas, such as starting a business, employing workers, getting credit, and paying taxes.
 For example, it takes an average of 19 working days to start a business in the OECD, compared to 60 in Sub-Saharan Africa; the cost as a percentage of GNP (not including bribes) is 8% in the OECD, and 225% in Africa.

 The Worldwide Governance Indicators project at the World Bank recognizes that regulations have a significant impact in the quality of governance of a country.
 The Regulatory Quality of a country, defined as "the ability of the government to formulate and implement sound policies and regulations that permit and promote private sector development" is one of the six dimensions of governance that the Worldwide Governance Indicators measure for more than 200 countries.

 The cost of regulations increased by above 1 trillion and can explain 31-37% of the rise in industry concentration.

+Regulatory Quality and Financial Market Integration

+Measures of regulatory quality, such as the Worldwide Governance Indicators (WGI) Regulatory Quality Index, are widely used in regulatory economics to assess the effectiveness, consistency, and credibility of regulatory frameworks across countries.
+These indicators capture perceptions of a government's ability to formulate and implement sound policies and regulations that permit and promote private sector development (Kaufmann, Kraay, & Mastruzzi, 2010).

+In financial economics, regulatory quality has been increasingly examined as a determinant of cross-country financial market integration.
+Strong regulatory environments are associated with improved investor protection, reduced information asymmetries, and greater confidence in market institutions, all of which facilitate capital flows and co-movement across equity markets (La Porta, Lopez-de-Silanes, Shleifer, & Vishny, 1998; Hail & Leuz, 2006).

+Recent studies extend this line of inquiry by linking regulatory quality to systemic measures of market integration.
+For example, Haddad et al. (2026) analyse how variations in regulatory quality influence cross-country equity market co-movements using the Scaled Correlation Index (SCI), a capitalization-weighted aggregation of time-varying correlations across markets (Gupta, Haddad, & Selvanathan, 2024).
+This approach moves beyond bilateral correlation measures by capturing the extent to which regulatory environments shape a country's embeddedness within the broader global financial system.

+This emerging literature highlights the role of institutional quality not only in shaping domestic market outcomes but also in conditioning the degree of global financial interconnectedness.